LingjieFan/LinearC/README.md

 ```

 ## Wrap and UnWrap
-You can use wrap and Unwrap。to create Vector, Matrix from double *pointer or double complex *pointer.
+You can use Wrap and Unwrap to create Vector, Matrix from double *pointer or double complex *pointer.

 Some flexible operations could be done with LinearC
 ### 1. work space